pchalasani/cascadog/README.md

 ### Compact notation to handle fields as numerical

-Another annoyance when using Cascalog is that all fields are read in as strings, so to handle numerical fields we need to always insert clauses that convert the field to numerical, e.g.
+Another annoyance when using Cascalog is that all fields are read in as strings, so to handle numerical fields we need to always insert predicates that convert the field to numerical, e.g.

 ```